NM-TAFE/civ-ipriot-in-class-demos/week13/lesson.md

 ```

-By adding the previous snippet, you'll now (and only now) find six of the errors above.
+By adding the previous snippet, you'll now (and only now) be able to find at least seven of the errors above.
 But it is still not enough.

+Try adding the code above and fix each error as it comes up.
+Did any of the errors you found not get caught by the test function?

+...

+---

-Notice that our testing didn't reveal the fact that our cat, rather than meowing, is mooing!
+Our testing didn't reveal the fact that our cat, rather than meowing, is mooing!
 We need some way to _assert_ that a cat should meow!
 We can't just leave it to careful observation.

 ### The `assert` statement